-The existing Inter-war period grandstand, built in 1937, is in good condition and has an ongoing program of building maintenance works and refurbishment.
-The building is of local heritage significance.
-The adjacent brick amenities block, constructed only a few years ago, is located within a concrete hardstand area next to the heritage-listed grandstand.
-The new building has an off-set alignment with the grandstand and shares no contextual relationship with this older building.
+The exterior finishes of the existing Inter-war period grandstand, built in 1937, are in good condition.
+The building is of local heritage significance and has an ongoing program of building maintenance works and refurbishment.
+The additions to an adjacent brick amenities block, constructed only a few years ago, are located within a concrete hardstand area next to the heritage-listed grandstand.
+The amenities building (including additions) have an off-set alignment with the grandstand and share no contextual relationship with this older building.
 The vandal-resistant metal-barred windows and roller-shutter doors serve a functional role but detract from the visual and aesthetic quality of this space.
-There is no landscaping to screen, filter or soften the bulk of this new building and hardstand.
+There is no landscaping to screen, filter or soften the bulk of this building and hardstand.

-Although located next to McQuade Oval and a popular children's playground, this building's public amenities are locked during daylight hours on most days.
-No signs redirect the public to nearby amenities (located near the tennis court).
-It is suggested that these amenities should be unlocked during daylight hours or signs installed to re-direct the public.
+Although located next to McQuade Oval and a popular children's playground, the amenities block is locked during daylight hours on most days.
+This playground is "heavily utilised by sporting spectators and families attending both Windsor P.S. and St. Matthews P.S" (Neal, A., pers. comm., 2013).
+It is suggested that the amenities block should be unlocked during daylight hours or signs installed to redirect the public to nearby amenities (near the tennis court or in the Bowling Club).